basho/basho_docs/content/riak/kv/2.1.3/using/reference/strong-consistency.md

 ### Example

-Building on the example presented in the [[eventual consistency]] doc, imagine that information about who manages Manchester United is stored in Riak, in the key `manchester-manager`.
+Building on the example presented in the [eventual consistency][concept eventual consistency] doc, imagine that information about who manages Manchester United is stored in Riak, in the key `manchester-manager`.
 In the eventual consistency example, the value associated with this key was originally